NVIDIAAICITYCHALLENGE/AICity_Team6_ISU/README.md

 `./test_data_install.sh`

-4. Modify the inference code:
+4. Modify the inference code (optional):

 * Comment line 242 in Deformable-ConvNets/rfcn/functions/inference_rcnn.py if you don't want to see labeled images on run time.
 By commenting line 242, the program will only output .txt detection files to "Deformable-ConvNets/data/output".

 * Change the threshold at line 234 in Deformable-ConvNets/rfcn/functions/inference_rcnn.py.
-The current theshold is set at 0.001 meaning almost all the regional proposals will be outputed.
+The current theshold is set at 0.2.

 5. Test the model by running: